zcaceres/MPC/Student-Handbook/StudentHandbook.md

 [Here's a link to our Coach's Handbook]()

 Subject Experts: During the first year, we hire experts in individual subjects to lead month-long Bootcamps in 10 different fields.
-These are professional scholars from UFM and elsewhere.
-You will work closely with these experts in a group of about 16-18.
+These are professionals from UFM and elsewhere.
+You will work closely with these experts in a group of about 12-18.
 But there will be plenty of opportunity for one-on-one attention during the courses as well.

 [Here's a link to our Subject Expert Handbook]()

 We bring in an expert for each subject to lead discussions on core ideas and to help you with your independent reading.
 These experts take you through the main ideas and are available to answer questions during unstructured time at the MPC.
 It's your responsibility to talk to them if you're confused.

+Experts also provide a portion of the final grade for each Bootcamp subject.

-Mentors: The Learning Contracts that you design with the help of the MPC uses a system of paid mentorship to create grades and connect you with internships or other experiences.
+Mentors: The Learning Contracts that you design with the help of the MPC uses a system of paid mentorships.
 For example, a student may study programming and have a professional programmer evaluate their final web design project for a grade.
 The MPC pays these mentors and helps you find them.
 Mentors give you grades for your final work.

 Remember, mentors are often busy people.
 You don't want to bother them too often.
 You should view the mentor as a professional contact, not a 'teacher'.
 You don't ask your mentor "What is the answer to question 3?"
-The mentor is there for you bring the work a

-You shouldn't just view mentors
+You go and do your best to learn as much as you can on your own.
+The mentor is there for you bring your work for feedback.
+"How am I doing?"
+"I'm really stuck on this part."
+Mentors also can provide the practical, hands-on experience that books and professors cannot.
+"How do I make a rigorous practice regimen for the guitar?"
+"What's the best way to to approach a client?"

+You shouldn't just view mentors as people who give feedback and grades.
+A good mentorship is often the first step to a job or other professional and life opportunities.
+Treat your mentors well because they can become lifelong friends and contacts.

 [Here's a link to our Mentor Handbook]()

 Visiting Professors: We bring in speakers and other professors for discussions, debates, and other activities.
+Visitors typically dialogue with students about a topic.

 [Here's a link to our resources for Visiting Professors]()